 Today, marching drums are used in a variety of contexts, from military parades to halftime shows at football games.
 Modern marching drums are made of lightweight materials and designed to be highly durable, making them ideal for use in outdoor performances.

-More modern designed marching drums make great gifts for children.
+More modern designed marching drums are great music instruments for children.
 They are a fantastic starter instrument that can help your child learn basic concepts of music such as rhythm, creativity and expression.
 They are also suitable for use at festival style events.
 It is still difficult to believe that the roman soldiers would march for around 20-30 miles per day.
 The marching drum would have been used during the war to help military soldiers synchronise for the battle formation and to communicate commanding messages.

 Are marching drums popular?